neighborland/resque_solo/README.md

 It is a re-write of [resque-loner](https://github.com/jayniz/resque-loner).

-It requires resque 1.25 and works with ruby 2.0 and later.
+It requires resque 1.25 or greater and works with ruby 2.3 and later.

 It removes the dependency on `Resque::Helpers`, which is deprecated for resque 2.0.